 My problem is that I am much more focused on China than on the law and so my list is really much more of my ten favorite law related blogs than it is an attempt at naming the top ten law blogs.

 My list, IN ABSOLUTELY NO PARTICULAR ORDER, is as follows:

 1. China Hearsay.
 Written by China lawyer Stan Abrams.
-This blog focuses on China, China law, law, China trade, and on whatever else strikes Stan’s fancy that day.
+This blog focuses on China, China law, law, China trade, China lawyers, doing business in China, and on whatever else strikes Stan’s fancy that day.
 Always a good read.

 2. China Business Law Blog.
 Written by third year law student Brad Luo.
 Brad does a great job at finding important Chinese cases, analyzing them, and telling us of their significance.

 3. Transnational Law Blog.
 Written by four third year law students at UC-Hastings College of Law, with Wendy Jackson and Travis Hodgkins doing the overwhelming bulk of the writing.
 Travis summer clerked with us in Shanghai this past summer and will almost certainly be joining us upon graduation.
 Travis speaks Mandarin and the bulk of his writings focus on China, though the blog describes itself as covering law that “transcends national frontiers.”